mjarco/perse/Readme.md

 All CRUD functions takes a ModelType value and connection in parameters, as mentioned above connection is optional if default connection (perse.Conn variable) was set.

 Save, Get and Delete functions realize CRUD.
-Save make inserts and updates depending if there is non-zero value in Serial field otherwise inserts new record (maybe it''s not the best solution but come on... it'' first release of this package).
+Save make inserts and updates depending if there is non-zero value in Serial field otherwise inserts new record (maybe it's not the best solution but good enough for start).

 Get fetches row with id given in Serial field of value and fill this value with proper data.
 Delete removes record with id given in Serial field of value from table

 Collections & filters
 ---------------------